Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 -   Tickers

-We can query all ticker symbols which are supported by Polygon.io through this endpoints.
-I am going to define a function called `tickers_supported` to allow user specify the type of the tickers, market type, and if the tickers returned should be actively traded on the queried date.
-With the helper function `convert_to_code`, user don’t be required to type the abbreviation for the ticker type exactly.
+I am going to define a function called `tickers_supported` to query ticker symbols which are supported by Polygon.io.
+This function allow user specify the type of the tickers, market type, and if the tickers returned should be actively traded on the queried date.
+With the helper function `convert_to_code`, user can type the abbreviation for the ticker type or description.

 ``` r
 tickers_supported <- function(type=NULL, market=NULL, active=TRUE){